Fiscal Service’s Payments Strategy and Innovation Division Works to Reduce Paper Checks

 For APG 2.0, the PSI team will promote the use of PICOE’s account verification service (AVS) tool.
 The AVS tool can confirm an account is valid before a payment is made.
 Imagine the power behind being able to say with confidence an electronic payment is made 100 % of the time to the right recipient’s bank account.
 A cross-bureau initiative, AVS is supplemented by the expert knowledge of PNC Bank, as it implements early warning services (a national database of financial information), and priority data source GIACT systems, an industry leader in payments and identity fraud prevention.
 With PICOE’s assistance with the AVS tool, the PSI team is well on their way to helping Fiscal Service reach its 99 % electronic payments goal by 2030.

-DMS Initiates Pilot to Increase Electronic Payments
+Debt Management Initiates Pilot to Increase Electronic Payments

 Beginning June 2021, the Program Accounting Branch in DMS implemented a pilot to explore the capability to refund payments via ACH rather than paper check, where financial institution data from the original payment is available.

 DMS is conducting testing throughout the pilot to see whether payments refunded using ACH are returned and to gather necessary feedback from payment recipients.
 Stay up to date on pilot progress and follow us @FiscalService